microsoft/CCF/doc/design/consensus.rst

 For more information on the Raft protocol please see the orignial `Raft paper <https://www.usenix.org/system/files/conference/atc14/atc14-paper-ongaro.pdf>`_.

 CFT parameters can be configured when starting up a network (see :doc:`here </operators/start_network>`).
-The paramters that can be set via the CLI are:
+The parameters that can be set via the CLI are:

 - ``raft-timeout-ms`` is the Raft heartbeat timeout in millisecons.
 The Raft leader sends heartbeats to its followers at regular intervals defined by this timeout.
 This should be set to a significantly lower value than ``--raft-election-timeout-ms``.
 - ``raft-election-timeout-ms`` is the Raft election timeout in milliseconds.
 If a follower does not receive any heartbeat from the leader after this timeout, the follower triggers a new election.